ophelialabs/Periodic_Table/README.md

+ - Find a general use implementation for integrating az user profile **q-agent that handles:**
+ -  qir code preperation
+ -  job submission
-# Find a general use implementation for integrating az user profile, q-agent that handles qir code preperation, job submission and statistical analyzation of ANY given project e.g. - So as to not be limited to the periodic table and to also provide specialist capabilities
+ -  statistical analyzation of ANY given project
+ -  e.g.: So as to not be limited to the periodic table and to also provide specialist capabilities

 # Periodic Table Multi-Platform Project Suite